A peek at RPC Inc. (RES): Who has invested in It?

 RPC Inc. (RES): Who are the competitors?

-The company’s main competitors (and peers) include Schlumberger Limited (SLB) that is trading 92.02% up over the past 12 months and Patterson-UTI Energy Inc. (PTEN) that is 310.00% higher over the same period.
-Baker Hughes Company (BKR) is 104.33% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -9.33% from the last report on Feb 11, 2021 to stand at a total of 9.02 million short shares sold with a short interest ratio of 6.36.
+The company’s main competitors (and peers) include Schlumberger Limited (SLB) that is trading 54.86% up over the past 12 months.
+Baker Hughes Company (BKR) is 55.89% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 8.54% from the last report on Mar 14, 2021 to stand at a total of 8.25 million short shares sold with a short interest ratio of 6.36.